Summary: Green Cleaning promotes the health and safety of your workers, clients, and other individuals in the workplace.

 - Carcinogenicity, neurotoxicity – linked to ethyl acetate

 Green Cleaning reduces the exposure to toxic chemicals, therefore, benefits the health of both employees and clients.
-Green cleaners can improve the indoor air quality, reduce airborne dust, and chemical gases.
+Green cleaners can improve indoor air quality, reduce airborne dust, and chemical gases.
 You can also expect less of the stench caused by strong chemical odours.

 3. Safer Work Area